nghiaho12/shape_game/README.md

 Simple shape matching game for kids written using SDL3 and OpenGL ES.
-It runs on Linux, Android and the web.
+It has been tested on Ubuntu 24.04, Android 14 and web (Firefox 130.0).

+You might find some useful code snippets in here for other stuff.
+Here are some

+- Signed Distance Field (SDF) Font
+- Drawing polygons with arbitrary line thickness
+- C++ memory managed OpenGL objects

+# Install
-# Prerequisite
+## Prerequisite
 This repo uses git LFS for the assets.
-Installing it before cloning.
+Install it before cloning.
 ```
 sudo apt install git-lfs
 ```